stonefeld/dotfiles/README.md

 * Just install the following python packages: `iwlib` and `psutil` which are necessary to get network and hardware information.
 * Check the [qtile's scripts folder](https://github.com/stonefeld/dotfiles/tree/master/.config/qtile/scripts) to make sure that they are marked as executable.
 If they are not you can just run `chmod +x ~/.config/qtile/scripts/*`.
 * This point is optional, but you need to install and configure [xmenu](https://github.com/phillbush/xmenu) the way you like.

-## Firefox

-* First you need to locate your _Root Directory_ by opening `about:profiles` in Firefox.
-* Then create a folder named _chrome_ inside the _Root Directory_ and place every file in the [firefox configs folder](https://github.com/stonfeld/dotfiles/tree/master/.config/firefox) inside the _chrome_ folder.
-* Lastly you need to navigate to `about:config` in Firefox and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set the value to `True`.

 ## Suckless software